Enalye/grimoire/docs/index.md

 print(a); //Prints [1, 2, [9, 4]]
 ```

-You can concatenate values into an list by using the concatenation operator ~
+You can concatenate values into an array by using the concatenation operator ~
 ```cpp
 let a = 1 ~ [2, 3, 4] ~ [5, 6] ~ 7; //a is now [1, 2, 3, 4, 5, 6, 7]
 ```